chamley/UFC/README.md

 ![Example Dashboard 1](misc/d1.png)
 ![Example Dashboard 2](misc/d2.png)

+Notes:
-Dashboards not deployed due to TableauServer not having a free tier and my Redshift/MWAA costs lightly bankrupting me.
+- Dashboards not deployed due to TableauServer not having a free tier and my Redshift/MWAA costs lightly bankrupting me.
+- No cloudformation/terraform code to give you, built with ClickOps like a noob.